What’s in Season – November Produce and Recipes

 A staple of November produce and particularly during Thanksgiving celebrations, this healthy carb can be enjoyed sweet or savory – despite its name.

-Sweet potatoes: They count towards one of your five-a-day where white potatoes don’t.
+Sweet potatoes: They count towards one of your five-a-day, whereas white potatoes don’t.
 The sweet potato is a versatile carbohydrate that has a sweeter taste than other varieties.
-A staple of a holiday pantry, enjoy them mashed, candied or topped with marshmallows in a casserole for an authentic taste of the season.
+A staple of a holiday pantry, enjoy mashed sweet potatoes, candied yams, easy microwave sweet potato, baked sweet potato, or sweet potato casserole topped with marshmallows.

 Parsnips: They have a naturally sweet flavor that caramelizes nicely when cooked.
-You can use a parsnip as you would a potato – mash, roast, or fry it, or use it to make vegetable stock.
+You can use a parsnip as you would a potato – mash them, make roasted parsnips, fry them, use them to make vegetable stock, or make creamy parsnip soup.

 Roasted Parsnips in a plate with chopped parsley